ChengZY/ilrcnn/INSTALL.md

 # for that, check that `which conda`, `which pip` and `which python` points to the
 # right path.
 From a clean conda env, this is what you need to do

-conda create --name maskrcnn_benchmark -y conda activate maskrcnn_benchmark
+conda create --name maskrcnn_benchmark python=3.5 -y
+conda activate maskrcnn_benchmark

 # this installs the right pip and dependencies for the fresh python
 conda install ipython pip

+# upgrade pip for opencv-python
+pip install --upgrade pip

 # maskrcnn_benchmark and coco api dependencies
 pip install ninja yacs cython matplotlib tqdm opencv-python

 # follow PyTorch installation in https://pytorch.org/get-started/locally/
 # we give the instructions for CUDA 9.0
-conda install -c pytorch pytorch-nightly torchvision cudatoolkit=9.0
+conda install pytorch==1.1.0 torchvision==0.3.0 cudatoolkit=9.0 -c pytorch

 export INSTALL_DIR=$PWD